dimkaart/data-engineering-zoomcamp/own_tasks_and_files/homework/week_2/homework_prefect.md

 ## Answer 3.
 Loading data to BigQuery

 The flow code processed in total `14,851,920` rows.
-The code can be seen in `etl_gcs_to_bq_week2hw.py`.
-The logs of the flow is the following one:
+The code can be seen in `etl_gcs_to_bq_week2hw_Q3.py`.
+The logs of the flow are the following ones:
 ![alt text](../../images/flow_question3.png)

 ## Question 4.
 Github Storage Block